Deep Face Recognition: A Survey

 \subsubsection{Assembled Networks}

-\textbf{Multi-input networks.} Corresponding to ``one-to-many augmentation'', which generate multiple images of different patches or poses, the architectures are also assembled with multiple networks for different image inputs.
-In \cite{liu2015targeting,zhou2015naive,ding2015robust,sun2013hybrid,sun2014deep1,sun2014deep,wst2008deeply}, assembled networks are built after different numbers of face patches are cropped, and then one network handles one type of patch for representation extraction.
-Other papers \cite{masi2016pose,kan2016multi,wang2014deeply} used assembled networks to handle images of different poses.
+\textbf{Multi-input networks.} In ``one-to-many augmentation'', multiple images with variety are generated from one image in order to augment training data.
+Taken these multiple images as input, multiple networks are also assembled together to extract and combine features of different type of inputs, which can outperform an individual network.
+In \cite{liu2015targeting,zhou2015naive,ding2015robust,sun2013hybrid,sun2014deep1,sun2014deep,sun2015deeply}, assembled networks are built after different face patches are cropped, and then different types of patches are fed into different sub-networks for representation extraction.
+By combining the results of sub-networks, the performance can be improved.
+Other papers \cite{masi2016pose,kan2016multi,wang2014deeply} used assembled networks to recognize images with different poses.
 For example, Masi et al. \cite{masi2016pose} adjusted the pose to frontal ($0^{\circ}$), half-profile ($40^{\circ}$) and full-profile views ($75^{\circ}$) and then addressed pose variation by assembled pose networks.
 A multi-view deep network (MvDN) \cite{kan2016multi} consists of view-specific subnetworks and common subnetworks; the former removes view-specific variations, and the latter obtains common representations.
-Wang et al. \cite{wang2014deeply} used coupled SAE for cross-view FR.

-\textbf{Multi-task learning networks.} The other form of assembled networks is for multi-task learning, where identity classification is the main task, and the side tasks are pose, illumination, and expression estimations, among others.
-In these networks, the lower layers are shared among all the tasks, and the higher layers are disentangled into assembled networks to generate the task-specific outputs.
-In \cite{ranjan2017all}, the task-specific subnetworks are branched out to learn face detection, face alignment, pose estimation, gender recognition, smile detection, age estimation and FR.
-Yin et al. \cite{yin2017multi} proposed automatically assigning the dynamic loss weights for each side task.
-Peng et al. \cite{peng2017reconstruction} used a feature reconstruction metric learning to disentangle a CNN into subnetworks for identity and pose (Fig. \ref{fig8}).
+\textbf{Multi-task networks.} FR is intertwined with various factors, such as pose, illumination, and age.
+To solve this problem, multitask learning is introduced to transfer knowledge from other relevant tasks and to disentangle nuisance factors.
+In multi-task networks, identity classification is the main task and the side tasks are pose, illumination, and expression estimations, among others.
+The lower layers are shared among all the tasks, and the higher layers are disentangled into different sub-networks to generate the task-specific outputs.
+In \cite{ranjan2017all}, the task-specific sub-networks are branched out to learn face detection, face alignment, pose estimation, gender recognition, smile detection, age estimation and FR.
+Yin et al. \cite{yin2017multi} proposed to automatically assign the dynamic loss weights for each side task.
+Peng et al. \cite{peng2017reconstruction} used a feature reconstruction metric learning to disentangle a CNN into sub-networks for jointly learning the identity and non-identity features as shown in Fig. \ref{fig8}.